Howard vs. Delaware State Prediction, Game Preview: FCS Spring Football

 Howard (0-0) vs. Delaware State (0-0) Game Preview

-The Bison have a group of dominant defensive parts.
-It begins with big-hitting defenseman Ray Williams, in the roles of DB Rodney Dunnard and Aaron Walker, who can stop Delaware State from cranking out a ton of big plays.
+The Bison have a group of key defensive parts.
+It begins with big-hitting defenseman Ray Williams, playing the roles of DB Rodney Dunnard and Aaron Walker, who could prevent the state of Delaware from cranking out a ton of big plays.

-No, there may not be a lot of guys in front of Howard who can make plays behind the line, and the passing game may take a while to go to Quinton Williams at quarterback with a big, talented veteran, but hey a little better.
-Should be if the offensive front can hold.
+No, there may not be a lot of guys in front of Howard who can make plays behind the line and Quinton Williams may take a little time to pass with a big, talented veteran at quarterback, but hey should be a little better if offensive.
+Front can hold.

 The state of Delaware didn’t live in opposition to the backfield a few years ago and probably won’t rock right out of the gate, but …